gopine/diary/2024/April/April 3 (Wednesday).md

 The tooling seems pretty robust too.

 Managed to compile a simple Rust function to WASM and use it in Javascript.

+Now the real work begins, optimizing the Rust code.